Do Large Language Models Pay Similar Attention Like Human Programmers When Generating Code?: THE CONSTRUCTION OF THE PROGRAMMER ATTENTION DATASET

-Since none of the existing code generation benchmarks contain programmer attention information (i.e., which words or phrases a programmer considers important when writing code), we first created the first programmer attention dataset based on the 164 programming tasks from HumanEval~\cite{chen2021codex}.
-The first two authors, who have more than five years of programming experience, manually labeled the words and phrases they considered important to solve a programming task in the task description.
+Since none of the existing code generation benchmarks contain programmer attention information (i.e., which words or phrases a programmer considers important when writing code), we created the first programmer attention dataset based on the 1,138 programming tasks, including all 164 prompts from HumanEval~\cite{chen2021codex} and the 974 prompts from MBPP~\cite{austin2021program}.
+We selected these two datasets, since they are widely used to evaluate code generation models and they also provide test cases for each programming task, which is important for calculating the correctness of model-generated code.

-Before the labeling process, the two labelers went through several tasks together to familiarize themselves with the programming tasks and the code solutions.
-During the labeling process, the two labelers first independently labeled 20 task descriptions.
+The first two authors, who have more than five years of programming experience in Python, manually labeled the words and phrases they considered important to solve the programming task in each task description.
+Before the labeling process, the two labelers went through programming tasks in HumanEval to familiarize themselves with the programming tasks and the code solutions.
+Then, they first independently labeled the first 20 task descriptions in HumanEval.
 This first round of labeling had a Cohen's Kappa score of 0.68.
-The two labelers discussed the disagreements and summarized four kinds of keywords they both considered important:
+The two labelers discussed the disagreements and summarized four kinds of keywords that both of them considered important.
+The four keyword types are summarized below: